bun create is optional — Bun works without any configuration. This command exists to make getting started faster.Template a new Bun project with

 |---|---|

-GITHUB_TOKEN (or GITHUB_ACCESS_TOKEN) | This lets bun create work with private repositories or if you get rate-limited.
+GITHUB_TOKEN (or GITHUB_ACCESS_TOKEN) | Lets bun create access private repositories and avoid rate limits.
 GITHUB_TOKEN is chosen over GITHUB_ACCESS_TOKEN if both exist. |

 How bun create works